Create a professional CV now!

 You don’t have to be a CV writing expert.
 In the LiveCareer CV builder you’ll find ready-made content for every industry and position, which you can then add with a single click.

 A CV is usually reviewed by hiring managers, recruiters, and HR professionals responsible for filling the role.
 Hiring managers oversee the specific position, recruiters source and screen candidates, and HR ensures compliance with company policies and requirements.
-For senior roles, also department heads or executives may review your CV to ensure your qualifications align with the job requirements and company goals.
+For senior roles, also department heads or executives may also review your CV to ensure your qualifications align with the job requirements and company goals.

-Additionally, a CV is often first scanned by an Applicant Tracking System (ATS), which filters applications based on keywords and formatting.
+As I mentioned earlier, a CV is often first scanned by an Applicant Tracking System (ATS), which filters applications based on keywords and formatting.
 To increase your chances, tailor your CV with relevant keywords to ensure it passes the initial screening.
 Best of luck with your job search!

-Our editorial team has reviewed this article for compliance with Livecareer’s editorial guidelines.
+Our editorial team has reviewed this article for compliance with LiveCareer’s editorial guidelines.
 It’s to ensure that our expert advice and recommendations are consistent across all our career guides and align with current CV and cover letter writing standards and trends.
 We’re trusted by over 10 million job seekers, supporting them on their way to finding their dream job.
 Each article is preceded by research and scrutiny to ensure our content responds to current market trends and demand.

 About the author